DJWassink/Promise-parallel-throttle/README.md

 }
 ```

-This function will get a status object as parameter which adheres to the object in [Result object / Progress callback](#result-object--progress-callback) and also it receives the list of tasks.
+This function will get a status object as parameter which adheres to the object in [Result object](#result-object--progress-callback) and also it receives the list of tasks.
 In the default `nextCheck` we simply check if the amount of started exceeds the amount to be done, if not we are free to start an other task.

 This function can be useful to write your own scheduler based on, for example ram usage/cpu usage.